 You read that correctly.
-That means OnePlus sells more premium smartphones in India than Samsung, Apple, Huawei, or any other smartphone manufacturer around the world.
-With India being one of the biggest and fastest-developing smartphone markets on the planet, this achievement is a big deal.
+That means OnePlus sold more premium smartphones in India than Samsung, Apple, Huawei, or any other smartphone manufacturer around the world.
+With India being one of the biggest and fastest-developing smartphone markets on the planet, this achievement was a big deal.

-Incredibly, OnePlus has been able to hold on to its status as India’s top dog for all of this year.
+Since that day, OnePlus has held onto the title more often than not.
 Meanwhile, its brand recognition and market share are increasing in many other parts of the world, including the UK, the US, and Europe.
 But this achievement in India will always be one of the company’s most significant milestones.

 Hit #6: The OnePlus 7 Pro

-Although the idea of OnePlus releasing a device that was sure to be even more expensive than the OnePlus 6T — which was its most expensive phone ever when it landed shortly before the fifth OnePlus birthday — the 7 Pro more than earned its regard as one of the best smartphones of 2019.
+At first, fans were lukewarm to the idea of OnePlus releasing a device that was sure to be even more expensive than the OnePlus 6T.
+That phone was already its most expensive phone ever when it landed shortly before the fifth OnePlus birthday.
+However, the 7 Pro more than earned its regard as one of the best smartphones of 2019.

-Not only was the phone beautiful and a technical marvel, but it also featured the debut of one of the industry’s biggest hits of the year: the 90Hz display refresh rate, which OnePlus markets as Fluid AMOLED.
-It also was the debut of the UFS 3.0 storage standard in a smartphone as well as the first device to hit North America with a pop-up selfie camera.
+The phone was beautiful and a technical marvel.
+It featured the debut of one of the industry’s biggest hits of the year: the 90Hz display refresh rate, which OnePlus markets as Fluid AMOLED.
+It also saw the debut of the UFS 3.0 storage standard in a smartphone as well as the first device to hit North America with a pop-up selfie camera.